-Access to housing, employment and health care gives Yakima resident a second chance
+Access to housing, employment, and Apple Health gives Yakima resident a second chance

 Monique Rodriguez has lived in Yakima for over fifteen years.
 She works two jobs, and she has her own apartment.
 She walks with confidence and is friendly to everyone around her.
 She plans to go back to school in the future.
 For Monique, it was a long journey to get here.

 Not long ago, Monique suffered from both homelessness and a substance use disorder.
 Without a stable place to call home, she couldn't focus on getting better.
 Survival was the immediate need.

 “When you don’t have housing, you don’t have the structure needed to help you do what you need to do to move forward.
 It’s easier to focus on other things when there’s a roof over your head,” said Monique, speaking of her experience on the street.

 Because Monique qualified for Washington Apple Health (Medicaid), she was also eligible for the Foundational Community Supports (FCS) program, administered by the Washington State Health Care Authority.
 The FCS program uses Medicaid dollars to connect people with sustainable housing and permanent jobs – supporting individuals in the areas of life they need to get healthy and stay healthy.